skip to Main Content

 Survey data on informal carers in the Slovene population, aged 50 years and over, show that about 220,000 inhabitants of Slovenia regularly care for their closest persons.
 Women are overly represented in among both carers and care recipients (over two thirds).

 There is a clear need for training of, and more support to, informal carers, like respite services, an allowance compensating for (a part of) the cost of respite services, social security insurance of informal carers, etc. More flexible employment arrangements are also needed for employees with long-term care obligations.
+It remains to be seen whether the national transposition and implementation of the EU Work-life balance Directive for parents and carers[1] will introduce positive changes in this regard.

 Social inclusion of carers, access to education and employment

-There is no care leave system for long-term care of the elderly.
+Currently there is no care leave system for long-term care of the elderly.
 Adequate workplace arrangements for informal carers are not available.

 The parent (or other person fulfilling the parental role) who is taking care of a child below the age of 18 years with a severe physical disability or a moderate or heavy mental disability, has the right to work part time.
 The number of caring hours must nevertheless amount to at least a 50% part-time equivalent.
 The employer may not reject such a request.